Learning Spanish from Music Videos: Shakira’s “Ojos Así”

 and I have come to tell you just one thing

-I travelled from Bahrein to Beirut
+I traveled from Bahrain all the way to Beirut

 I went from the north to the south pole